St. Louis, MO

 The Actos bladder cancer lawsuit is largely inactive.
 As of January 2018, only 18 cases remained in the federal court in Louisana.
 TorHoerman Law is no longer accepting Actos cases.
 If you have any questions, contact us.

-February 3, 2014 - The first Actos multidistrict litigation case began in the US District Court, Western District of Louisiana with opening statements in the case of Terrence Allen, a man who was diagnosed with bladder cancer in January 2011 after taking Actos pursuant to a prescription starting in June 2006.
+February 3, 2014 - Today begins the first Actos MDL case in the US District Court, Western District of Louisiana.
+The jury was selected on Friday and today begins opening statements in the case of Terrence Allen, a man who was diagnosed with bladder cancer in January 2011 after taking Actos pursuant to a prescription starting in June 2006.

-Mr. Allen’s attorneys argued that as a result of Takeda's actions, Mr. Allen was unknowingly put at risk for, and ultimately diagnosed with, bladder cancer.
+Mr. Allen’s attorneys will argue that as a result of Takeda’s actions, Mr. Allen was unknowingly put at risk for, and ultimately diagnosed with, bladder cancer.

 January 14, 2014 - Judge Doherty denied a Motion for Partial Summary Judgment filed by Takeda Pharmaceuticals.
 In ruling for the plaintiffs, Judge Doherty found that the plaintiffs did, in fact, satisfy their burden to show that the facts and circumstances of this case warrant the Actos cases to move forward towards a day in court.